 The following electives may be taken as part of MTCM clinical training, while also completing the requirements for each specialization program.
-For detailed information about these specializations
+For detailed information about these specializations please refer to the Specialty Options section of the catalog.

 Sports Medicine

 Sports Medicine Clinical Rounds